01

 • Highlight applied filters

-• Add to favorites feature; Recently visited on search
+• Add to favorites feature; Recently visited profiles on search

-• Most important topics listed upfront, more scannable
+• Profile summary: most important topics listed upfront, more scannable

 • Rating number is shown